The impact of the diagonals of polynomial forms on limit theorems with long memory: Proofs

-\begin{proof}[Proof of Case \ref{case:m=2 k1>=2 k2>=2 H1=H2}] Since $H_1=H_2$, both factors $a^{(1)}$ and $a^{(2)}$ may contribute to the limit.
-The proof is similar to Case \ref{case:m=2 k1>=2 k2>=2 H1>H2}, while the other term in the limit arises by exchanging of the role of $a^{(1)}$ and $a^{(2)}$ in the proof of Case \ref{case:m=2 k1>=2 k2>=2 H1>H2}.
-Note that because $H_1=H_2$, the equality in ``$\le$'' in (\ref{eq:contribute when H_1=H_2}) is attained whenever $t_1=0$ and $s_3+2t_3=k_2$, a case which would then be included in the NCLT part of the proof. \end{proof}
+\begin{pf*}{Proof of case~7} Since $H_1=H_2$, both factors $a^{(1)}$ and $a^{(2)}$ may contribute to the limit.
+The proof is similar to case~5, while the other term in the limit arises by exchanging of the role of $a^{(1)}$ and $a^{(2)}$ in the proof of case~5.
+Note that because $H_1=H_2$, the equality in ``$\le $'' in (\ref{eqcontributewhenH1=H2}) is attained whenever $t_1=0$ and $s_3+2t_3=k_2$, a case which would then be included in the NCLT part of the proof. \end{pf*}

-\subsection{Proof of Theorem \ref{Thm:general prod mixed} the mixed case}
+\subsection{Proof of Theorem \texorpdfstring{ \ref{Thmgeneralprodmixed}}{3.8} the mixed case}

-\begin{proof} The proof is similar to Case 5 of Theorem \ref{Thm:general prod volt}.
+The proof is similar to case 5 of Theorem~\ref{Thmgeneralprodvolt}.
 We thus only give a sketch.

-First, following the same notation as Part 1 of Case 5 of Theorem \ref{Thm:general prod volt}, we look at the contributing case: the partition $\pi$ can be splitted into $\pi_1$ and $\pi_2$, where since now the factor $Y_1'$ in (\ref{eq:X=product mixed}) excludes the diagonals, the first partition $\pi_1$ is just $\{\{1\},\ldots,\{m_1\}\}$.
-This means that the component $\mathbf{u}$ in (\ref{eq:ori diagonal S_T}) does not appear, namely, $r=0$.
-Hence instead of (\ref{eq:two residuals}) one gets
+First, following the same notation as Part 1 of case 5 of Theorem~\ref {Thmgeneralprodvolt}, we look at the contributing case: the partition $\pi$ can be split into $\pi_1$ and $\pi_2$, where since now the factor $Y_1'$ in (\ref{eqX=productmixed}) excludes the diagonals, the first partition $\pi_1$ is just $\{\{1\},\ldots,\{m_1\}\}$.
+This means that the component $\mathbf{u}$ in (\ref{eqoridiagonalST}) does not appear, namely, $r=0$.
+Hence, instead of (\ref{eqtworesiduals}) one gets